-One thing leads to another, so all you have to do is wish and honestly work for.
+One thing leads to another, so all we have to do is wish and honestly work for it.
 This is how I discovered NPR Music Tiny Desk Concert.

-Of course I finished up the cleaning sometime at night on that Friday.
+Of course I’d finished the cleaning sometime at night on that Friday.
 Enthusiastically.